sql-bi/docs/_docs/bravo/deploy-organization-templates.md

 order:      /
 ---

-<todo assign="marco">Explain how to depoly date templates by using group policies, include video.</todo>
+<todo assign="marco">Explain how to deploy date templates by using group policies, include video.</todo>